Jamaica Race Course

-Jamaica Race Course, also called the Jamaica Racetrack, was an American thoroughbred horse racing facility operated by the Metropolitan Jockey Club in Jamaica, Queens, New York City.
+Jamaica Race Course, also called the Jamaica Racetrack, was a thoroughbred horse racing facility operated by the Metropolitan Jockey Club in Jamaica, Queens, New York City, United States.

 History

 The 1 mi track opened on April 27, 1903, a day which featured the inaugural running of the Excelsior Handicap.
 Eugene D. Wood, one of the founders and largest stockholder, served as its first president.
 Upon Wood's death in April 1924, Dr. Edward P. Kilroe was appointed president to replace him.
 The Wood Memorial Stakes is named in Eugene Wood's honor.

 Legendary Hall of Fame horse trainer Sunny Jim Fitzsimmons was the first to train at Jamaica Race Course and Native Dancer made a winning debut here on April 19, 1952.
 The facility's attendance record of 64,679 was set on Memorial Day, 1945.
 It was home to ongoing races such as the Prioress Stakes, Frizette Stakes, Paumonok Handicap, Excelsior Handicap, Wood Memorial Stakes, Remsen Handicap, Bed O' Roses Handicap, and the Jamaica Handicap.

 In 1955, the Greater New York Association took over management of Jamaica Race Course along with Aqueduct Racetrack, Belmont Park, and Saratoga Race Course and decided to undertake renovations to Aqueduct in South Ozone Park, the other track in the Greater Jamaica area.
 Jamaica took on the Big A dates during Aqueduct's four year renovation, after which it would be sold for redevelopment as a housing project.
 With Aqueduct slated to reopen in the fall of 1959, Jamaica ceased operations on August 1 and was torn down the following year.
 Today Rochdale Village a middle income cooperative occupies the former site of the Jamaica Race Course.